tamucc-gcl/lab_protocols/hi-c/hic_01_crosslink_store.md

 ## FIELD INSTRUCTIONS FOR TISSUE

-1. Take fresh tissue sample and place in snap-cap tube
+1. Take fresh tissue sample and place in snap-cap tube or grind up under liquid nitrogen with mortar and pestel
    * Live is best, the thinner the tissue the better so that formaldehyde can penetrate
    * In fish, liver has been demonstrated to work well
 2. Crosslink DNA by adding 1 mL formaldehyde solution (final concentration of 1%, v/v) to pellet.
 Incubate at room temperature for 10 minutes while inverting tubes.